-The second contact day will start by drawing together thinking emerging from the on-line activity, considering its relevance to education and training in your discipline and specialty.
-The main focus of day two will be on curriculum innovation, draw upon contemporary examples of curriculum changes in medical schools across the globe.
+The main focus of day three will be on curriculum innovation, draw upon contemporary examples of curriculum changes in medical schools across the globe.
 There will be some time to consider your planned educational interventions /innovations and present these to your peer review group, who will offer feedback and suggestions.
 Following this final contact day, you will be asked to complete the peer review work, providing feedback to your assigned peer in written form.
 The final activity for the module is a mandatory written reflection on the peer review process, to be included in the portfolio of educational practice, submitted at the end of the course.